frictionlessdata/datapackage/data-packages/index.md

 In addition to the above fields, the following fields SHOULD be included in every package descriptor:

-* `resources` - a JSON array of hashes that describe the contents of the package.
-The structure of the resource hash is described in the "Resource Information" section.
+* `resources` - a JSON array of objects that describe the contents of the package.
+The structure of the resource object is described in the "Resource Information" section.

 * `license` - is a field specifying the license under which the package is